haku/Onosendai/README.md

 ### Background refreshing

-Currently all lists will always background refresh on a 15 min time.
+Currently all lists will always background refresh on a 15 min time, regardless what the config says.

 License
 -------
-This source code is made avaiable under the Apache 2 licence.
+This source code is made available under the Apache 2 licence.
 This copy of the source code should also contain LICENCE and NOTICE files which contain the full licence terms copyright notices respectfully.
 The full licence can also be found here: http://www.apache.org/licenses/LICENSE-2.0